adonisjs/v5-docs/content/guides/http/routing.md

 summary: Learn how to use the AdonisJS HTTP router to configure routes, route groups, subdomain routes, and resourceful routes.
 ---

-The users of your website or web application can visit different URL's like `/`, `/about` or `/posts/1`.
+The users of your website or web application can visit different URLs like `/`, `/about` or `/posts/1`.
 To make these URLs work, you will have to define them as routes.

 Routes are usually defined (but not limited to) inside the `start/routes.ts` file using the Route module.